Center for Innovative Teaching & Learning (CITL)

 CITL reinforces USF’s guiding principle to create a culture of faculty success by offering academic workshops, faculty development workshops and a range of enriching faculty events for all members of USF’s instructional team.
 This includes all instructors, from teaching assistants to full professors.

-For the latest information on CITL programs, services and other news, sign up to recieve the USF CITL Listserv emails.
+For the latest information on CITL programs, services and other news, sign up to recieve the USF CITL Mailing List emails.

 Workshops offer a focused time of engagement and insight into evidence-based teaching practices.
 CITL is available to speak to any number of topics ranging from course design to motivating students.
 Regular workshops are offered, but specific topics and needs can be brought to your group upon request.

 CITL's monthly teaching and learning workshop series.
 Open to all faculty, adjuncts, and teaching assistants.
 Click here for more information.

 Digital Learning Workshops

 The Innovative Education - Digital Learning team offers a variety of workshops through

 out the semester to support your use of digital tools, including Teams, Canvas and

 Click here for more information.

 CITL's Inclusive & Equitable Pedagogy Program workshop series is open to all faculty, adjuncts, and teaching assistants.
 Click here for more information.